-Mistakes are part and parcel of life and blogging is no different.
-New bloggers are bound to make those mistakes.
+New bloggers are bound to make blogging mistakes.
 The best part is to realize them early and before you lose the interest in blogging.

-Blogging is fun and it has to be filled with those mistakes when you start blogging.
+Blogging is fun.
+It has to be filled with those mistakes when one starts blogging.
 Here are the 5 of the most common mistakes I see new bloggers make.
-I also did the same mistakes when I started.
+I also made the same mistakes when I started.
 Just knowing them can mean one can avoid them in the future.

 1. Blogging for Adsense